Close Menu

 Severity Assessment

-You should get an evaluation of your condition due to the wide range of severity so that appropriate treatment options can be selected.
+Eczema symptoms are multifaceted and can range in severity from mild to severe.
 Use the Eczema Area and Severity Index (EASI) or Scoring Atopic Dermatitis (SCORAD) tools to assess the severity of your symptoms and talk to your healthcare professional if you are experiencing any of them.
-Regular evaluations are crucial for modifying your treatment strategy and ensuring that flare-ups are handled as skillfully as possible.

 Diseases Associated with Eczema